OpenFeign/feign/README.md

 ### Why Feign and not X?

-You can use tools like Jersey and CXF to write java clients for ReST or SOAP services.
-You can write your own code on top of http transport libraries like Apache HC.
-Feign aims to connect your code to http apis with minimal overhead and code.
-Via customizable decoders and error handling, you should be able to write to any text-based http api.
+Feign uses tools like Jersey and CXF to write java clients for ReST or SOAP services.
+Furthermore, Feign allows you to write your own code on top of http libraries such as Apache HC.
+Feign connects your code to http APIs with minimal overhead and code via customizable decoders and error handling, which can be written to any text-based http API.

 ### How does Feign work?

 Feign works by processing annotations into a templatized request.
-Just before sending it off, arguments are applied to these templates in a straightforward fashion.
-While this limits Feign to only supporting text-based apis, it dramatically simplified system aspects such as replaying requests.
-It is also stupid easy to unit test your conversions knowing this.
+Arguments are applied to these templates in a straightforward fashion before output.
+Although Feign is limited to supporting text-based APIs, it dramatically simplifies system aspects such as replaying requests.
+Furthermore, Feign makes it easy to unit test your conversions knowing this.

 ### Basics